 These virtual machines, which are spawned by Nova, are stored in these images and used when running the virtual machines.
 These images can include anything, from a customized framework to an entire operating system.
 Open-stack uses Glance to keep a list of all the available images and provide the user the list of options using Glance.

 Cloud and OpenStack are quickly becoming synonymous terms.
 This is because OpenStack provides a range of cloud software suites, which enables easier management of several of the cloud technologies.

 At the base of OpenStack lies virtualization technology, which provides the provisions to deploy a virtual machine.
 Typically used as Infrastructure as a service (IaaS).

-This has been a guide to Cloud Computing Benefits.
-Here we have discussed the types of Benefits and the Core Components of cloud computing respectively.
+This is a guide to Cloud Computing Benefits.
+Here we discuss the introduction and types of cloud computing benefits.
 You may also look at the following articles to learn more –

 - Cloud Computing Interview Questions